domZippilli/gcsfast/README.md

 `gsutil` well-optimized.

 Note that `gcsfast` doesn't perform checksumming in any cases.
 This may account for some of the performance differences.
+These benchmarks were validated with checksums after-the-fact, however.

 ### Benchmark setup